 Their focus areas essentially describe how they will achieve their vision, and also act as the bedrock for the majority of their strategic goals and KPIs.

 2. Core Values

-Values really don’t get the credit they deserve!
-People often see them as throw-away and vacuous – more aimed at marketing the organization than guiding its true internal behaviors.
-But a well crafted set of values can be the difference between success and failure for your strategic plan.
+Values really don't get the credit they deserve!
+People often see them as a throw-away and vacuous - more aimed at marketing the organization than guiding its true internal behaviors.
+But a well crafted set of values can be the difference between success and failure in your strategic plan.
 Check out this blog post for more detail, but in summary, core values help you to: